kb041204/COMP3329-Mini-Courier/README.md

 3. Double click Mini Courier.exe to start the game

 ## Additional library used
-* TextMeshPro: For better texts customization in the GUI, it seems that TMP is included in Unity be default
+* TextMeshPro: For better texts customization in the GUI, it seems that TMP is included in Unity by default

 ## How to play the game
 * You can learn how to play the game and the UI elements by clicking “How to play”